 Home | Bus routes | Operational details | Service changes | Operators & Garages | Photo gallery

-The 275 has been operated by a succession of modern vehicle types for the past 15 years or so, yet none of those vehicles were purchased specifically for the route, all being cascaded from other routes!
-In its last months with London Buses, it went from Titan to single deck LS class Leyland National operation (as a result of moving from Walthamstow to Leyton garage), before being lost to Eastern National in 1986.
+In its last months with London Buses, the 275 went from Titan to single deck LS class Leyland National operation (as a result of moving from Walthamstow to Leyton garage), before being lost to Eastern National in 1986.
 EN, as was common in those times of financial limitation, used some old Bristol VRs, but at least this allowed a reversion to double deck operation.

 Eastern National was split in two in July 1990, and the London operations, including the 275, were passed over to the new Thamesway company.
 However the 275 was lost to Grey Green from March 1992; to begin with, Grey Green drafted in some modern but unusual East Lancs bodied Scania double deckers.
 In a further cascade of types upon the loss of route 473 in 1995, the 275 gained the single door Volvo Citybuses previously used on the 473 and its predecessor, the 173.

 A surplus of dual door Citybuses and the better sale price of the single door versions saw the latter sold off and replaced by dual door buses from elsewhere in the fleet, although they were subsequently joined at Barking garage by other types, including Northern Counties bodied Leyland Olympians and also the East Lancs rebodied Volvo B10Ms normally on the 66.
-The Grey Green fleet was later absorbed into the general ‘Arriva London,’ and the famous grey and green colours have given way to red with modern cream swoosh.
+The Grey Green fleet was later absorbed into the general ‘Arriva London,’ and the famous grey and green colours gave way to red with modern cream swoosh.

 Navigation